anthares101/write-ups-page/docs/index.md

 # Welcome!

 I will put here all my write ups from TryHackMe, HackTheBox, CTFs...
-Also I will put them [here](https://github.com/anthares101/write-ups){:target="_blank"} where you can find some extra resources.
 If you want more, I also have [this](https://github.com/anthares101/my-cybersecurity-notes){:target="_blank"} repository with useful information that I have been collecting while I learn.

 # A bit about me